 We took a trip out to see BunkArt which is a massive 5-story deep bunker-turned-art-installation and we learned quite a lot about Albania’s recent communist history under the rule of Enver Hoxha.
 Our taxi ride out to the bunker was on the meter and ended up being about 600 leke (about $5 USD) and when we arrived he asked if we wanted him to stay and give us a ride back.
 The bunker is kind of in the middle of nowhere so we sort of shrugged and said “eh, if you want.”
 When we arrived back in the city he tried to charge us 1500 leke “since he had to wait for us” while we were in the bunker.
 Bleh.
 We gave him an annoyed look and 1000 and vowed never to fall for that trick again.
 (Side note – this was the only time during our entire time in Albania that we felt like we got ripped off)

 Himare is a darling little town on the coast that we found to be not nearly as touristy as we imagined!
 People seemed to just be going about their normal days, although what they could possibly be doing for work in that tiny town was beyond us.
-We stayed at the Beleri House which had a superb balcony with breathtaking views of the sea.
+We stayed at the Beleri House (now closed) which had a superb balcony with breathtaking views of the sea.
 We spent our mornings sleeping in and then sipping coffee and social media-ing while soaking up the sunshine on our little private balcony.
 We spent our evenings walking along the beach in the town center sipping store-bought wine and enjoying the sunset.